Qwilr is built on the following three principles:

 Clarity Through Collaboration.

-Their individual lack of clarity is subsumed by their collective intelligence.
+In other words: their individual lack of clarity is subsumed by their collective intelligence.

 You can probably see where this is going…